-Chester Bennington Photo Exhibit Draws Huge Crowds on His Birthday
+Chester Bennington Photo Exhibit Draws Huge Crowds On His Birthday

-Prior to Linkin Park achieving massive popularity with the release of their landmark first album in 2000, Hybrid Theory, a photographer named Jim Louvau was introduced to the lead singer of Linkin Park, Chester Bennington.
+Prior to Linkin Park achieving massive popularity with the release of their landmark first album in 2000, Hybrid Theory, a photographer named Jim Louvau was introduced to the lead singer, Chester Bennington.
 The night the two men met, their bands were playing a show together in Phoenix, Arizona, the hometown of both Louvau and Bennington, at the Mason Jar.
 The two men quickly became friends.
-Bennington appreciated Louvau’s love for music as well as his talent with a camera, and Louvau enjoyed capturing pictures of Bennington’s performances.
+Bennington appreciated Louvau’s love for music, as well as his talent with a camera, and Louvau enjoyed capturing pictures of Bennington’s performances.

 “It was always a joke between us, but he’d say, ‘I don’t know why you like to take pictures of me, you know I only have two looks,'” Louvau said, according to Daily News.

-On March 20 of this year, Bennington would have turned 43-years-old, but he committed suicide on July 20, 2017.
+On March 20, Bennington would have turned 43-years-old, but he committed suicide on July 20, 2017.
 Bennington will always be remembered for his powerful singing when he performed with his band, Linkin Park, which is the band with which he achieved mega stardom.
-However, Bennington had been in the music industry for years, and he did perform with other bands, too.
+However, Bennington had been in the music industry for years, and he performed with other bands, too.
 He had been the lead singer for Dead by Sunrise with Ryan Shuck and Amir Derakh or Orgy.
-He also sang for Stone Temple Pilots after Scott Weiland, the original vocalist for Stone Temple Pilots, left the band in 2013.
+He also sang for Stone Temple Pilots after Scott Weiland, the original vocalist, left the band in 2013.

 Louvau wanted to celebrate the memory of his talented friend, and respectfully sought the blessing of Bennington’s widow, Talinda.
 Louvau’s idea was to utilize the bevy of photos he had taken of Bennington throughout the singer’s career to showcase in a gallery.
 Louvau planned to sell tickets to the event and donated part of the proceeds to Talinda Bennington’s 320 Changes Direction suicide prevention charity.
 Talinda’s charity works to change American culture’s views of mental health and wellness, according to Daily News.